 Fish of different sizes have different needs relative to cooling methods.
 Small fish such as sardines and anchovies tend to spoil easily because they have few layers of protection.
 However, their small size allows for fast cooling.
 Medium-sized fish such as salmon, cod, or tilapia are less likely than smaller fish to spoil quickly and they stay cool longer than large fish.
 Meanwhile, large fish should ideally be gutted or filleted to make the cooling process more efficient.
 At SEMCO/SEMCOLD LLC, we understand these different requirements and stand ready to equip the commercial fishing industry with the ice, ice-making equipment, and refrigeration products they need to ensure the integrity of each valuable catch.

 Proper cooling of produce is critical to maintain the quality and nutrition of food.
 The single most important factor that prevents food degradation is maintaining a proper food temperature.
 Through refrigeration by units produced by SEMCO/SEMCOLD LLC, major spoilage processes are prevented.
 The first is that the processes of ripening and premature softening are slowed at lower temperatures.
 Refrigeration also prevents wilting and moisture loss.
 Lastly, refrigeration prevents significant food quality and safety issue by preventing bacteria, fungi and yeast from growing.
-Among many cooling methods, hydrocooling is an effective pre-cooling method that aids in food quality.
+Among many cooling methods, hydrochiller is an effective pre-cooling method that aids in food quality.

-The Hydrocooling Process
+The Hydrochiller Process

-Hydrocooling involves submerging produce in a tub of refrigerated water or passing produce through a stream of cooled water.
+Hydrochiller involves submerging produce in a tub of refrigerated water or passing produce through a stream of cooled water.
 Additionally, some machines will recycle to water used in the process while adding sanitizers to the water to help clean the produce as it is cooled.
 Water is more effective at quickly pulling heat out of produce compared to air-cooling.
 This allows field heat to be rapidly removed, slowing the spoiling process.

-Limitations of Hydrocooling
+Limitations of Hydrochillers

 Increased Speed and Decreased Energy Efficiency

-Hydrocooling Is Not a Standalone Method
+Hydrochillers Are Not a Standalone Method

 SEMCO/SEMCOLD LLC designs high quality cooling and freezing systems ideal for produce, food, and many other industrial and commercial applications.
 We are always happy to help our clients find the produce cooling system that is best for their needs.
 All of our systems are also customizable and can be designed to customer specs.
 For more information about cooling methods for specific types of produce please browse our past articles.